hriddhi/image-compressor-py-script/README.md

 ## image-compressor-py-script

-A light-weight python script to quickly any images.
+A light-weight python script to quickly compress any images.

 ### Requirement